 - We voluntarily give up a lot of personal information that allows hackers to engage in social engineering, and we trust that information is safe on a server that a trusted third party secures.
 Why do we assume this?

 Passwords on a third-party server do not necessarily protect our information.
 The very nature of bitcoin’s blockchain also shows that information can be traced and it can be picked up by anyone out there.
 The blockchain just makes this abundantly clear instead of giving its users a false sense of security.
 The result is a trust-less system in which we all know that if we do not want anyone to have access to our information, we just don’t put it out there.
 If we want to keep our information away from hackers – private bitcoin keys are a splendid example – we must keep it offline and/or encrypted.
 This “bitcoin logic” is what will help people understand how to protect themselves from bitcoin ransomware attacks, at least at an individual level.

-Wait, Information on the Blockchain can be Traced and Anyone has Access to it?
+Blockchain Can be Traced and Anyone Has Access to it

 At this point, many of you are asking yourselves how is it then that bitcoin ransomware attacks can be successful, if anyone can trace those transactions on the blockchain?
 Is “bitcoin logic” so feeble that it is self-defeating?
 The answer to that question is yes and no at the same time.
 We must keep in mind that average internet/computer users are not necessarily highly proficient in the use of a wide variety of tools that hackers use.
 Therefore, they do not necessarily understand that hackers use tools to muddle their transactions.